 One of the most visible of these investments is IU’s Grand Challenges Program, which is funding major multidisciplinary research projects aimed at finding solutions to the “grand challenges” of our time—solutions that will provide major improvements in the quality of life for the people of the state of Indiana and beyond.

-This morning, Vice President Fred Cate and I were joined by Indiana’s Governor Eric Holcomb and the CEO and President of IU Health, Dennis Murphy, to announce that our third Grand Challenge will be Responding to the Addictions Crisis.
-Distinguished Professor Robin Newhouse, Dean of the IU School of Nursing, will serve as the initiative’s Principal Investigator.
+This morning, Vice President Fred Cate and I were joined by Indiana Governor Eric Holcomb and the CEO and president of IU Health, Dennis Murphy, to announce that our third Grand Challenge will be Responding to the Addictions Crisis.
+Distinguished Professor Robin Newhouse, dean of the IU School of Nursing, will serve as the initiative’s principal investigator.

 In 2014, more than 1,100 Hoosiers died from drug poisoning, marking a 500 percent increase since 1999, and placing Indiana 15th nationwide for drug overdose fatalities.3 In fact, drug overdoses have risen so sharply in Indiana that they overtook the number of motor vehicle deaths in 2008.
 The situation is so severe nationally that it is expected to result in a decrease in the average life expectancy of Americans—something usually only associated with countries ravaged by war, famine, or epidemics.

-Through this vitally important initiative, IU will partner with Governor Holcomb and the state government; IU Health; Eskenazi Health; and with other organizations to urgently address the pervasive and grave substance abuse crisis in Indiana and throughout the United States.
-This initiative will be the nation’s largest and most comprehensive state-based response ask to the opioid addiction crisis, and the largest anywhere led by a university.
+Through this vitally important initiative, IU will partner with Governor Holcomb and the state government, IU Health, Eskenazi Health, and other organizations to urgently address the pervasive and grave substance abuse crisis in Indiana and throughout the United States.
+This initiative will be the nation’s largest and most comprehensive state-based response to the opioid addiction crisis, and the largest anywhere led by a university.

-- Address key issues in substance abuse prevention, early intervention, treatment, recovery, and enforcement.
+- Addressing key issues in substance abuse prevention, early intervention, treatment, recovery, and enforcement

-- Expand education, training, and certification to address the significant shortage of addictions professionals, not just in medicine, but across health care, social work, and related professions.
+- Expanding education, training, and certification to address the significant shortage of addictions professionals, not just in medicine, but across health care, social work, and related professions

-- Bring to bear IU’s considerable expertise in data collection and analysis to turn data into actionable intelligence for health providers, government agencies, employers, and community organizations.
+- Bringing to bear IU’s extensive expertise in data collection and analysis to turn data into actionable intelligence for health providers, government agencies, employers, and community organizations

-- Deploy expertise in policy analysis, economics, and legal reform to reduce the availability of opioids in medicine cabinets and on the street, and to inform decisions made by our state’s elected officials.
+- Deploying expertise in policy analysis, economics, and legal reform to reduce the availability of opioids in medicine cabinets and on the street, and to inform decisions made by our state’s elected officials

-- Focus IU’s basic, applied, and translational science on a better understanding of addiction mechanisms and expand research into non- or less-addictive treatments for pain to reduce the demand for illicit substances, and ultimately reduce the prevalence of substance abuse disorders.
+- Focusing IU’s basic, applied, and translational science on a better understanding of addiction mechanisms and expanding research into non- or less-addictive treatments for pain to reduce the demand for illicit substances, and ultimately reduce the prevalence of substance abuse disorders

-- Focus on community and workforce development, and expand IU’s partnerships with communities to enhance their responses to the addiction crisis.
+- Focusing on community and workforce development, and expand IU’s partnerships with communities to enhance their responses to the addiction crisis